jonasauda/VinteR/README.md

 ## Configure VinteR

-1. Enter the broker IP address/url in the "vinter.config.json"
+1. Enter the broker IP address/url in the "vinter.config.json" at "broker.address"